 Image stabilization binoculars are designed to counteract the natural unsteadiness of the hand.
 This self-steadying feature employs gyroscopes and liquid filled prisms which autocorrects for jitters and shakes.

 As magnification increases, so does the instability of the image, regardless of how steady handedness the user may be.
 Therefore, image stabilization is particularly important for binoculars with high magnification.
 Image stabilization is also valuable for use in unsteady situations, such as when boating, or for long term observations where muscle fatigue can amplify unsteadiness.
 Hence, with image stabilizers, you can enjoy clearer viewing for a longer period of time.

-Center focus binoculars allows both eyepieces to be adjusted simultaneously.
+Center focus binoculars allow both eyepieces to be adjusted simultaneously.
 This is useful for applications that require fast and frequent adjustments.
-Centre focus binoculars are a popular choice for hunting, birding, and general wildlife observation.
+Center focus binoculars are a popular choice for hunting, birding, and general wildlife observation.

 Individual focus binoculars require that each eyepiece be adjusted separately every time you change the focus.
 These binoculars are good for applications that do not require frequent readjustments, such as boating, surveillance and astronomy.

 First of all, you should take note that water resistant and waterproof binoculars are not created equal.